• Skip to primary navigation

 Too many font styles make the page look inconsistent and make the webpage bulky to download.

-Make the brand a straightforward and sophisticated look – you do not want hotch-potch on the webpage.
+Make the brand look straightforward and sophisticated – you do not want hotch-potch on the webpage.

 Let your first impression be the lasting impression on your website visitor.
-You can choose to show creativity by using custom fonts but avoid font weights (bold, underline, italics).
+You can show creativity using custom fonts but avoid font weights (bold, underline, italics).
 Make an intelligent choice of font and number styles.

 Limit Third-Party Applications